fintechees/Expert-Advisor-Studio/README.md

 ## News!!

+### OpenAI Supported

+We've created a plugin called "Plugin for SNS with OpenAI" that encompasses all the functionalities of 'Plugin for SNS'.
+You can now utilize "Plugin for SNS with OpenAI" to interact with OpenAI (ChatGPT).

 ### Social Media on Chart

 We are proud to announce the release of a highly engaging feature - SNS integration for real-time content publishing.
 With this new feature, you can now display all the content from your social network directly on the chart.